corentinleberre/create-docsify-plugin/README.md

 # create-docsify-plugin

-Docsify is a popular and lightweight documentation generator that allows you to **easily create beautiful, intuitive documentation sites**.
-If you want to extend Docsify's capabilities and add your own custom features, **you can create your own Docsify plugin**.
+> Docsify is a popular and lightweight documentation generator that allows you to **easily create beautiful, intuitive documentation sites** based on your markdown documentations.
+It includes features like a search function, a table of contents, and the ability to customize the look and feel of the site using templates and custom CSS.
+Thanks to that it's a popular choice for open-source documentation sites and other purposes.
+If you want to extend Docsify's features, you can use [community plugins](https://github.com/docsifyjs/awesome-docsify#plugins) or **create your own Docsify plugin**.

 This repository contains a template for creating your own [Docsify](https://docsify.js.org/#/) plugin from scratch with Vite.
 Using this template will help you get to started quickly and ensure that your plugin follows best practices.